HotWheelzCodez/HotWheelzCodez/README.md

-# Hi there! 👋 I'm Dustin
+# Hey there, I'm Dustin Bucholtz

 Welcome to my GitHub profile!
-I'm a high school student who is passionate about programming, I love learning new things whenever I can, mainly things related to computer science and math however.
+I'm the founder of [Green Vault Accounting](https://greenvaultaccounting.com), and I have always had a passion for programming and other stem reletated sceinces for as long as I can remember.

 ---

 ### 💻 About Me
-- 🔹 **Favorite Languages**: C/C++ and TypeScript with React.
-I love the performance and control of C/C++ and the dynamic capabilities of React and TypeScript for building web applications.
+- 🔹 **Favorite Languages**: C/C++, Go, and React.
+I love the performance and control of C/C++ and the dynamic capabilities of React for building web applications.
 - 🔹 **Other Skills**: Python, Java, SQL, and experience with backend frameworks and databases.
-- 🔹 **Experience**: I have worked on several solo projects, as well as contributing to open-source projects, along with that I currently manage a website for a local dance company.
+- 🔹 **Experience**: I have worked on several small solo projects, as well as contributing to some open-source projects, along with that I currently manage a website for a local dance company.
+I also have my own open-source C standard library [Djb_Std](https://github.com/HotWheelzCodez/DjbStd).

 ---